Basic Choux Pastry

 - Return the saucepan to the heat and beat vigorously over a low heat for 30 seconds or until the mixture is smooth and starts to pull away from the sides of the pan and a flour film forms on the bottom of the pan (image 1).
 Remove the saucepan from the heat and set aside for 3-5 minutes or until cooled slightly.

 - Use a fork to whisk together the 3 eggs.
-Add about one-quarter of the whisked eggs to the flour mixture at a time (image 2), beating well with the wooden spoon until well combined and smooth after each addition (image 3 and 4).
+Add about one-quarter of the whisked eggs to the flour mixture at a time (image 2), beating well with the wooden spoon after each addition until well combined and the mixture thickens and becomes smooth before adding more (image 3 and 4).
 Use a fork to lightly whisk the extra egg and gradually add to the flour mixture a teaspoon at a time (image 5) and beating well after each addition until the mixture is thick, shiny and falls heavily from the spoon (image 6).
 You may not need to use all of the last egg.

 - Pipe (as below) and bake immediately, or cover well and keep in the fridge for up to 24 hours before baking as directed.
 Bring to room temperature before using.

 There are three main things to keep in mind when making choux pastry to ensure success: